SOPSLab/AmoebotSim/docs/source/index.rst

 .. toctree::
   :hidden:

   install/install
   usage/usage
   tutorials/tutorials
   development/development

 AmoebotSim
 ==========

-Welcome to AmoebotSim, a visual simulator for the amoebot model developed by the `Self-Organizing Particle Systems (SOPS) Lab <https://sops.engineering.asu.edu/>`_ at Arizona State University and the University of Paderborn.
+Welcome to `AmoebotSim <https://github.com/SOPSLab/AmoebotSim>`_, a visual simulator for the amoebot model developed by the `Self-Organizing Particle Systems (SOPS) Lab <https://sops.engineering.asu.edu/>`_ at Arizona State University and the University of Paderborn.
 The amoebot model is an abstraction of *programmable matter*, a material that can dynamically change its physical properties (e.g., shape, size, color, etc.) based on user input or stimuli from its environment.
 This simulator is designed for students and researchers who want to: